TPN Script Reference

 Play a sound on stream.
 Sounds ids are secret, but look through

-for macros that use this command to get an idea of what sounds are available.Sender gate is at least 10 seconds for everything, but individual sounds can have their own dynamic cooldowns (currently all sounds at 1 minute).
+global-macro-list~for macros that use this command to get an idea of what sounds are available.Sender gate is at least 10 seconds for everything, but individual sounds have their own dynamic cooldowns.

 Per-user timeout: 10s